dampmann/omnios-iso/README.md

 # omnios-iso
-Create an installable OmniOS iso from your running system
+Create an installable OmniOS iso from a root file system snapshot of your running system